How Do You Do Experiential Marketing Campaigns?

 1. Coca cola’s 2018 World Cup AR experience

 The start of 2018 FIFA world cup was celebrated by coca cola outside Zurich train station.
-Various participants showed off their skills on a big screen while having their photos taken.
+With various participants showing off their skills on a big screen whilst having their photos taken.
 Some entered into a competition to win the official match ball of the FIFA world cup.

 Coca-cola used AR on a grand scale to engage football fans and gave them great memories, all tied to the world’s biggest sporting event courtesy of coca cola.